-A decent cordless grass strimmer can be a real game changer.
-Especially for gardeners wishing to dispatch large areas of long grass without being reigned in and curtailed by a trailing power cord or resorting to messy, petrol powered means.
+A cordless grass strimmer can be a real game-changer for gardeners.
+Especially so if you want to dispatch large areas of long grass without being reigned in and constrained by a trailing power cord or having to resort to expensive and messy, petrol-powered means.

-Petrol strimmers tend to be more capable of slicing through tougher grass and twisted thickets, but they can be both heavy to use and noisy, and the resulting carbon emissions do the environment no favours.
+Although petrol strimmers can be more powerful and therefore more capable of slicing through tougher grass and twisted thickets, they tend to be both heavy to use and noisy, with the resulting carbon emissions doing the environment no favours.

-While some earlier battery-powered strimmers suffered from lack of performance and power, today’s cordless models are much better equipped for the task in hand, and high-end machines often match the performance of their petrol-guzzling brethren.
+While some early cordless strimmers suffered from a lack of power they were able to generate, the advance in Li-Ion batteries means that today’s models are much better equipped for the task at hand, with high-end machines often matching and surpassing the performance of their petrol-guzzling brethren.

 Stihl FSA 86 R brushcutter

 Stihl’s FSA 86 is the punchy, middleweight champ in their impressive lineup of domestic and pro use cordless strimmers.
 It’s a lovely tool to wield, featuring an ergonomic, soft-grip handle and an intuitive trigger and safety switch.
 It’s also disarmingly quiet, belying the fact that it absolutely flies through rough grass and is perfect for robust work on an allotment or for when you need to engage in tough brush cutting duties.